Estimating linear response statistics using orthogonal polynomials: An RKHS formulation: Preliminary on the theory of linear response and RKHS

 A series of characterizations of $c_{0}$-universality for different types of kernels has been developed in \cite{sriperumbudur2010relation,sriperumbudur2011universality} based on the Hahn-Banach theorem and Riesz representation theorem.
 When $X = \BR^{d}$, a typical example of $c_{0}$-universal kernel is the Gaussian kernel $k(\bm{x},\bm{y}) = \exp(-\theta \|\bm{x} - \bm{y}\|^{2})$, $\bm{x}, \bm{y} \in \BR^{d}$, for some $\theta>0$.
-To facilitate the applications in this paper (see Section~\ref{sec:orthogonal}), we generalize the concept of $c_{0}$-universality to a weighted $C_{0}$-space. \begin{lem} Let $X$ be an LCH space and $q$ be a bounded positive continuous function on $X$.
+To facilitate the applications in this paper (see Section~\ref{sec:orthogonal}), we generalize the concept of $c_{0}$-universality to a weighted $C_{0}$-space.

+\begin{lemma} Let $X$ be an LCH space and $q$ be a bounded positive continuous function on $X$.
 Then we have the following results. \begin{enumerate} \item The set of functions

 defines a vector space. \item The map $\|\cdot \|_{C_{0}(q^{-1})}: C_{0}(X, q^{-1}) \rightarrow \BR$ defined as